 Whether you have your own blog that you monetise, or go the freelance blogging route, this is definitely one of the most consistent and stable ways to make money as a writer.
 The internet requires a constant output of content for brands and businesses to stay relevant and in the public eye, so there are always opportunities available for online copywriters.

 Writing blog articles for brands and businesses is the safest route, but depending on the business you’ll see wide variations in the budgets that each of them has available.
 Small businesses and startups will have much smaller content budgets than large firms that spend thousands on marketing each month.

 Like any freelance job, you won’t find success overnight.
 You’ll need to start out small and seek out better-paying work as you gain more experience.
 Beginners rates can be as low as £10 which, unless you have the time to dedicate to an absolutely prolific output, will not pay the bills.
-Unless it’s a startup that can give you ongoing work and will allow you to negotiate a higher fee as the business grows I would avoid publications that pay so little as, not only will the quality of their content usually show that budget and therefore devalue your own work in context, but they devalue the business of writing as a whole.
+Unless it’s a startup that can give you ongoing work and will allow you to negotiate a higher fee as the business grows I would avoid jobs that pay so little as, not only will the quality of their content usually show that budget and therefore devalue your own work in context, but they devalue the business of writing as a whole.
 It’s a skilled job.
 You deserve to be paid.

 The average beginner’s rate should usually be around the £25 mark, moving up to £50 for professional writers who are happy to work for small businesses, and then anywhere up to £100-£250 per post for seasoned professional writers working for big-budget firms.

 Personal blogging is a much riskier proposition.
 Like self-publishing, it relies on building a captive audience that third-party advertisers can leverage for reach.
 Like a self-published author, you’ll need to put a lot of time and effort into advertising yourself and your blog.
 You’ll want to be active and push your content on social media, and even think about paid advertising on various social media platforms to expand your reach.